↪ HOME

 ︎

-An short-form version of this piece was published as part of “Rural Cartographies” for Barn Raiser Media in December 2024
+An short-form version of this piece was published as part of “Rural Cartographies” for Barn Raiser Media in December 2024.
+All historical photos courtesy of the Benzie Area Historical Society.
+All post office portraits are selections from the archives at God Bless the USPS.

 *Postmaster General John Wanamaker, United States Post Office Department, Report of the Postmaster General.
 Washington, D.C.: Government Printing Office, 1889